JOHNNYMACONNY/ybf-studio/docs/animation_system_audit.md

 ## 🎯 Executive Summary

-The AudioServiceApp has a sophisticated animation system with multiple layers of implementation.
+The YBF Studio has a sophisticated animation system with multiple layers of implementation.
 The system is well-architected but has some inconsistencies and potential performance optimizations.
 Overall, it's a solid foundation with room for improvement.

 **Animation System Score: 8.5/10**